balena-io/docs/shared/jetson-orin/jetson-orin-nano-seeed-j3010.md

 <details>
 <summary><b>I want to use a keyboard and monitor</b></summary>
 <br>
-An HDMI cable is necessary for connecting your Seeed reComputer to a monitor.
+<b>An HDMI cable is necessary for connecting your Seeed reComputer to a monitor.</b>

 1) Attach a USB keyboard and a monitor to the device.